ethanpil/snips/README.md

  * Other third party snippet tools were too bulky and resource intensive
  * It was fun

 ## Options

 Snips.ini the the program folder sets a few options:

-    folder=snips   ; The subfolder under snips.exe which contains all the snippets. key=^`         ; An autohotkey code that activates the snippets window.
+    folder=snips        ; The subfolder under snips.exe which contains all the snippets. key=^`              ; An autohotkey code that activates the snippets window. foldernamesearch    ; Enabling to search both category/folder name and file names

 ## Snippet Files